pulp-platform/pulpissimo/README.md

 in order to generate the PULPissimo bitstream for the GENESYS2 board.
 If your invocation command to start Vivado isn't `vivado` you can use the Make variable `VIVADO` to specify the right command (e.g. `make genesys2 VIVADO='vivado-2018.3 vivado'` for ETH CentOS machines.)
 Boot from ROM is not available yet.
 The ROM will always return the `jal x0,0` to trap the core until the debug module takes over control and loads the programm into L2 memory.
-Once the bitstream `pulpissimo_genesys2.bit` is generated in the fpga folder, you can open Vivado `vivado` (we tried the 2018.3 version) and load the bitstream into the fpga or use the Configuration File (`pulpissimo_genesys2.bin`) flash it to the on-board Configuration Memory.
+Once the bitstream `pulpissimo_genesys2.bit` is generated in the fpga folder, you can open Vivado `vivado` (we tried the 2018.3 version) and load the bitstream into the fpga or use the Configuration File (`pulpissimo_genesys2.bin`) to flash it to the on-board Configuration Memory.

 In Vivado: